Ujjwal5520/Weather-App/README.md

-# CrytoCurrency Application
+# Weather App

-A web application that track the status of various Crytocurrrency around the world in real time.
+A web application that shows the current temperature and weather of a place using fetch APIs

 # Live Link
 ```